 - Kanten thread = 24 threads (8 g)

-- 2 cups (500 ml) water
+- 2 cups water

-- ¼ cup (4 Tbsp.) sugar (4 Tbsp. for “healthy“ and 6–8 Tbsp. for “dessert".
-Pls read the post.)
+- ¼ cup sugar (4 Tbsp for “healthy“ and 6–8 Tbsp for “dessert;“ please read the post)

 - Once boiling, lower the heat and cook for 2 minutes.
-Whisk occasionally and make sure kanten powder has completely dissolved.
+Whisk occasionally and make sure the kanten powder has completely dissolved.
 After 2 minutes, remove from the heat.

-- Run water in the mold (or nagashikan) and pour the liquid until there is about ⅓ inch (1 cm) in the mold (so that fruits won‘t touch the bottom).
+- Run water in the mold (or nagashikan) and pour the liquid until there is about ⅓ inch (8 mm) in the mold (so that the fruit won‘t touch the bottom).
 Using a spoon or toothpick, move the bubbles on the liquid to the corner and remove them.
-Transfer the mold to the refrigerator and wait till solidify, about 10 minutes (it will solidify at room temperature for a little longer time.
+Let cool in the refrigerator for just under 10 minutes or at room temperature for a little longer time.

-- Meanwhile cut fruits for the jelly.
+- Meanwhile, cut the fruits of your choice for the jelly.